MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-line-appearance.md

 ## Limitations

 Managers can add up to 25 delegates, and delegates can have up to 25 managers.
-There is no limit to the number of delegation relationships that can be created in a tenant.
+There's no limit to the number of delegation relationships that can be created in a tenant.

-If the delegator and delegate are not in the same geographic location, the PSTN provider must allow caller ID to show up from a different geographic location for a delegated call.
+If the delegator and delegate aren't in the same geographic location, the PSTN provider must allow caller ID to show up from a different geographic location for a delegated call.

-Circular delegation configuration is not permitted.
-If the delegated users also have delegations between them, they will only be able to see their delegation and not the initial delegation.
+Circular delegation configuration isn't permitted.
+If the delegated users also have delegations between them, they'll only be able to see their delegation and not the initial delegation.

 ## Enable delegation and shared line appearance

 You enable delegation by using the **TeamsCallingPolicy AllowDelegation** setting.
-You can use Teams admin center or Teamms PowerShell.
+You can use Teams admin center or Teams PowerShell.
 When enabled, the end user can configure their delegation relationships directly in Teams.

 > [!IMPORTANT]